TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                                     **show_chull** convex hull should be displayed.
 It is possible to set several frames.
 In that case frames would be displayed as states.
-    show_object_chull           False               If is set to selection of some molecular object in the system convex hull of this object is displayed.
+    show_object_chull           False               If set to selection of some molecular object in the system, convex hull of this object is displayed.
 This works exacly the same way as **show_chull** but is meant to mark object shape.
                                                     It can be achieved by using `name * and` molecular object